 (Psychological Flexibility - Russ Harris)

-Member of the Australasian Society of Lifestyle Medicine
+Fellow of the Australasian Society of Lifestyle Medicine

 I work with people who are fed up with wasting their time and energy on stuff that doesn't work and who are now ready to step up and do things very differently.